Principal benefits of AFM-in-SEM

 With LiteScope, you don't have to waste your precious time while trying to find that spot with your AFM tip.
 You'll leverage our quick & straightforward solution!

-LiteScope Featured in a Breakthrough Study on Electron-Beam-Excited Conductive AFM
+LiteScope Featured in a Nanoscale Study on Back-Contact-Free Electrical AFM